 There are several common approaches for Kubernetes canary deployment:

-1. Using Multiple Deployments and a Service
+1. Using Multiple Deployments & A Service

 This is a foundational approach: